Lois1321998/ABSA_surveyresponses/README.md

 of ABSA by demonstrating the first successful application of Dutch pre-trained language models to aspect-specific sentiment analysis in the domain of human resources (HR).

+## Note
+To protect the privacy of the respondents who filled out the surveys, the data for this research will not be published.